allgreed/kasprowicz.pro/content/about.md

 ### On systems

 I've told you a few stories, but what you interact with will be a system.
 Alan Kay has put it beautifully in [this keynote](https://www.youtube.com/watch?v=9MqVfzxAp6A&t=745s).
-A person is a system, in fact it's sometimes useful to think about a persona as a collection of dreadfully distinct subpersonalities.
+A person is a system, more than the sum of parts for the parts have relationships with regards to one aother.
+In fact it's sometimes useful to think about a persona as a collection of dreadfully distinct subpersonalities.

 > When individuals are extraverted and conscientious, they are more productive than if they are introverted and conscientious.

-The stories will influence each other.
-Twist and tangle in a myriad of colours and swarm of shapes.
+The stories will twist and tangle in a myriad of colours and swarm of shapes.
 In my case apply one additional spin to the resulting image.
 I consider myself not only a special snowflake, but a also particularly complex one.

 I exhibit neurodivergency markers and treat my own sanity as an elaborate balancing act rather than a given.

-This is how you find madness in methods and methods in madness.
+This is how you find madness in methods and method in madness.

 ## About values

+TODO

+> Never mind computers.
+Ira, the most sophisticated machine the human mind can build has in it the limitations of the human mind.
+Anyone who thinks otherwise does not understand the Second Law of Thermodynamics.
+I asked for your opinion.
+> ~ Lazarus Long

 ## About profession and specialisation
 I've been asked on a number of ocasions: